jerryding95/jerryding95.github.io/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '📚 Research Projects'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        **The UpDown system project**

+        The Updown system is a large-scale distributed computing system that enables flexible graph representation and programmable intelligence to move it within the system.
+We build and explore efficient and scalable computation over massive graph structures in this system.

+        My interest and work falls into the intelligent and adaptive data movement and assignment to solve large-scale load-balancing problems. (ongoing work)

+        **Distributed power management**

+        The increase in modern cluster scale following Moore’s law is leaving power support behind.
+Fully powering an exascale cluster is neither realistic nor safe.
+Thus overprovisioned systems, clusters under a power cap, are proposed for exascale clusters to operate functionally.
+We explored distributed power management for such large-scale clusters.

+        **Cache allocation performance modeling**

+        Recent CPU architecture allows for customized cache allocation strategies.
+This opens new opportunities for computational sprinting to meet high-level user-defined goals.
     design:
       columns: '1'
-  - block: collection
+  # - block: collection
-    id: papers
+  #   id: papers
-    content:
+  #   content:
-      title: Featured Publications
+  #     title: Featured Publications
-      filters:
+  #     filters:
-        folders:
+  #       folders:
-          - publication
+  #         - publication
-        featured_only: true
+  #       featured_only: true
-    design:
+  #   design:
-      view: article-grid
+  #     view: article-grid
-      columns: 2
+  #     columns: 2
   - block: collection
     content:
       title: Recent Publications